Help observe the land with these 12 spies Bible crafts. What did the children of Israel see?

 From a small sheet of bubble wrap cut a triangle.
 One corner will have one bubble.
 Try not to pop the bubble when you are cutting.

 Bend a small piece of pipe cleaner into a “c” shape.
-Duck tape the ends of the pipe cleaner to the backside of the bubble wrap for a handle.
+Duct tape the ends of the pipe cleaner to the backside of the bubble wrap for a handle.
 (This is an optional step)

 Pour a small amount of paint on a plastic lid or paper plate.